TargetProcess/octopush/README.md

 Octopush is being developed and used internally at Targetprocess for several years already, allowing us to successfully manage our 30+ (and growing) production clusters with dozens and hundreds of microservices hosted on each.

+You may find the full architectural components diagram [here](/docs/component_diagram.pdf).

 We're currently considering options to make the tool open-source.
 The main goals for that are:
 * sharing the tool, so that the community could make use of it
 * gathering people who are enthusiastic about GitOps approach and the tool itself to improve it
 * starting the intake of ideas from the community

-Still some technical debt fighting and dependencies minimalization must be done as a prerequisite for publishing **Octopush** sources to the world.
+Still some technical debt fighting and dependencies minimization must be done as a prerequisite for publishing **Octopush** sources to the world.

-**We're gonna do our best to do all neccessary preparations ASAP and add the sources here for everyone to consume and contribute to.**
+**We're gonna do our best to do all necessary preparations ASAP and add the sources here for everyone to consume and contribute to.**

 ## Great, how can I help you?
 If you have thoughts/ideas/feedback or would like to participate as a developing member, please, **feel free to contact us** (via Github issues here, or by dropping a mail to devops(a)targetprocess.com, or by any other way you like).

-You may also ⭐star this project and/or start 👀 watching it in order to show your interest and motivate us, so we'll know we're on the right way and accelerate our efforts.
+You may also ⭐ star this project and/or start 👀 watching it in order to show your interest and motivate us, so we'll know we're on the right way and accelerate our efforts.